1Solon/obsidian/College/Secure Systems Development/Heartbleed.md

 ## Impact and Response
 ---
 - Discovered in 2014, led to widespread concern and swift response.
-- Prompted a reevaluation of security practices in software development.
+- Prompted a revaluation of security practices in software development.

 ## Additional Resources
 ---